johnkoerner/johnkoerner.github.io/_posts/2019-01-11-codemash-ctf-solution-2019-10.md

 ```
 </div>

-Since the tool also uses FactorDB to lookup the modulus, the comand line can be even more simplified:
+Since the tool also uses FactorDB to lookup the modulus, the command line can be even more simplified:
 ```
 ./RsaCtfTool.py --uncipherfile ../flag.enc --publickey ../key.pem
-[+] Clear text : b'cm19-rRRr-SSSs-AaaA-f41l'
+[+] Clear text : 'cm19-rRRr-SSSs-AaaA-f41l'
 ```